The Generosity Tree

 - Is this only you doing this or are there others involved?
 Who's the 'we' in these FAQs?

 - This is part of u lab 2x incubator programme.
-The core team, currently Martin Simon, Hayley Watts and Martin Farrell, is guiding the prototype and an extended team is coming together.
+The core team, currently Martin Simon, Marianne Hartley Robert Woolf and Martin Farrell, is guiding the prototype and an extended team of three is likely to grow.

 - Is this just for the UK?